How to Become a Minnesota Notary

 No. All new applicants seeking an appointment as a notary public and renewing notaries are not required by state law to obtain a notary bond to be commissioned as a notary public in Minnesota.

-Do I need a Minnesota notary errors & omission insurance?
+Do I need a Minnesota notary errors and omission insurance?

 Errors and omissions insurance is optional and not required by state notary law in Minnesota.
 The American Association of Notaries strongly recommends that Minnesota notaries public obtain an errors and omissions insurance policy for their personal protection against liability.
 Errors and omissions insurance is designed to protect notaries from liability against unintentional notarial mistakes or omissions that result in financial or other type of loss to the public or a client for which a notary public is sued for recovery.
 An E&O policy customarily covers legal fees and damages based on the coverage a Minnesota notary public selects.